catalyst-cloud/catalystcloud-docs/source/management.rst

 ----------------------------

-Any project user that has one of the admin roles assigned to them can view all of the users currently able to access that project and see whether or not they haver enabled
+Any project user that has one of the admin roles assigned to them can view all of the users currently able to access that project and see whether or not they have MFA enabled.

 Removing MFA
 ------------